Proposal Team Structure: Research Reveals Top Roles and When to Hire

 Here are a few RFP statistics to gather before you get started:

-Now, use the proof points you gathered to put together a business case for a proposal team.
-You’ll find when you add up the numbers, there is almost always enough work for a proposal manager salary, or perhaps a proposal writer too.
-But either way, make sure you bring data that can back up your ask.
+Now, use the proof points you gathered to put together your business case.
+You’ll find when you add up the numbers, there is almost always enough work for a proposal manager salary, and perhaps a proposal writer too.
+Either way, make sure you bring data that can back up your ask.